sandipan211/ZSD-SC-Resolver/README.md

-# 💻: BMVC 2022 : Resolving Semantic Confusions for Improved Zero-Shot Detection
+# :computer: BMVC 2022 : Resolving Semantic Confusions for Improved Zero-Shot Detection

 ##  :eyeglasses: At a glance
 This repository contains the official PyTorch implementation of our [BMVC 2022](www.bmvc2022.org) paper : Resolving Semantic Confusions for Improved Zero-Shot Detection, a work done by Sandipan Sarma, Sushil Kumar and Arijit Sur at [Indian Institute of Technology Guwahati](https://www.iitg.ac.in/cse/).